 Quantitative viral load testing is the World Health Organization-recommended monitoring tool for diagnosing and confirming the failure of antiretroviral therapy.
 Furthermore, the WHO 2018 Infant Diagnostic guidelines provides recommendations for a Nucleic Acid Testing (NAT) based algorithm for qualitative diagnosis of HIV exposed infants (HEI).

-When equipment has been purchased, analysis by partners demonstrate that high and variable costs associated with the testing technologies, low utilization of machines, frequent test malfunctions, and other challenges significantly limit the impact of these investments.
-Expanding viral load and early infant diagnosis testing can be complex and requires, in addition to the cost of the products, significant investments in infrastructure such as sample transport networks and people.
+We recognize there are significant challenges limiting our partners’ investments in viral load and diagnosis of HIV exposed infants.
+Some of the challenges include high and variable costs for testing technologies, low utilization of machines and frequent test malfunctions.
+Expanding viral load and diagnosis of HIV exposed infants can be complex and requires, in addition to the cost of the products, significant investments in infrastructure, transport networks and people.

-The Global Fund’s procurement strategy for viral load and early infant diagnosis focuses on both optimizing existing equipment and investments as well as supporting scale-up.
-The prime focus of the procurement strategy is to achieve simple, transparent and affordable pricing with optimal contracting models for analyzers and/or reagents for both existing and new investments.
-The strategy emphasizes maintaining a sustainable, competitive market through:
+Our procurement strategy focuses on both optimizing existing equipment and investments as well as supporting scale-up.
+The long-term goal is to achieve simple, transparent and affordable pricing with optimal contracting models for analyzers and/or reagents for both new and existing investments.
+We promote maintaining a sustainable, competitive market by:

 Additional resources are available below to download and access.